alters-mit/pincushion/README.md

 | Create and Hide Original | Create a new GameObject and mesh with sampled points.
 Keep the original GameObject but hide it. |
 | Replace | Replace the original mesh with the sampled points mesh.
 No new GameObject is created. |

-To sample points on a SkinnedMeshRenderer, add a `PincushionDynamicRenderer` component.

 ### 2. Show/hide the original/sampled mesh